Corniel/corniel.github.io/hello-world/2025_03_08_international_womens_day.md

 She sent all her daughters to the [MULO](https://en.wikipedia.org/wiki/Meer_Uitgebreid_Lager_Onderwijs) (a form of extended primary education).
-This was definitively frowned up by some, as it was not considered useful for women to get educated beyond the bare minimum in the 30's of the previous centery.
+This was definitively frowned up by some, as it was not considered useful for women to get educated beyond the bare minimum in the 30's of the previous century.
 She did it anyway because she strongly believed that education was the only way to become financially independent.